seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__-==-__main__.md

 Since this approach uses a CJS `require`, it's not compatible with ESM, which my project uses by default.

 Renaming the file to use a `.cjs` extension and changing my `import`s to `require`s worked, but didn't seem ideal.
-I wondered, what is the ESM way?
+I wondered, what was the ESM way?

 With some more searching, I found a book, Shell Scripting with Node.js, that provided the following:
 ```js